What is bronchiolitis?

 - Give shorter breast feeds/formula/water more frequently.
 This way your baby does not get too tired when feeding.
 If your child does not get enough fluids they can get dehydrated.

 - You can give Paracetamol (eg. PanadolTM, DymadonTM, PanamaxTM) if your baby has a temperature and is unsettled.
+Give your child the dose that is recommended on the packaging for their age and weight.

 - Avoid contact with other babies in the first few days, as bronchiolitis is an infectious disease.